Why You’re Never as Powerless as You Think

 These two actions offer so much potential for transformation, it might be difficult to fathom.
 Maybe because they seem so simple.
 But as my guides point out again and again, “It’s not rocket science.”

-With their guidance, the monthly explorations in my Soul World membership program not only help you better understand who you are and why you’re here, they’re also designed to help empower you and stand up for your rights.
+With their guidance, the monthly explorations in my Soul World Membership Community not only help you better understand who you are and why you’re here, they’re also designed to help empower you and stand up for your rights.

 Stepping outside of the victim role takes effort, but the rewards are totally worth it.
 Remember, you always have options.